metno/emep-ctm/User_Guide.md

 the HPCs at ECMWF with special requests on some output parameters.
-The meteorological fields are retrieved on a 0.1^&deg;&times;0.1^&deg; longitude latitude coordinates and interpolated to 50&times;50 km$^2$ polar-stereographic grid projection.
+The meteorological fields are retrieved on a 0.1^&deg;&times;0.1^&deg; longitude latitude coordinates and interpolated to 50&times;50 km&sup2; polar-stereographic grid projection.
 Vertically, the fields on 60 eta levels from the IFS model are interpolated onto the 37 EMEP sigma levels.
 The meteorology is prepared into 37 sigma levels since the model is under test for a finer vertical resolution.

-The Opensource code is released with 20 sigma levels and to make the model read the meteorology properly, a description of the 20 vertical sigma levels is needed.
-This is provided in an ascii file called `Vertical_levels.txt` together with the [other input data][Tab:inputdata].
+The open source code is released with 20 sigma levels and to make the model read the meteorology properly, a description of the 20 vertical sigma levels is needed.
+This is provided in an ASCII file called `Vertical_levels.txt` together with the [other input data][Tab:inputdata].
 The version of the IFS model used for preparing these fields, Cycle 38r2, is documented in <http://www.ecmwf.int/research/ifsdocs/index.html>.